 For years, college has felt like an endpoint, the focus of so much of our kids’ energies.
 But it turns out to be just the beginning.

 1. Stick to Your Definition of Success in College

-Students who did best in college were not motivated by outside factors like jobs or grades but rather a genuine desire to learn.
+Students who did best in college were not motivated by outside factors like jobs or grades but rather by a genuine desire to learn.

 These movers and shakers didn’t achieve success by making success their goal.
 For them, it was a byproduct of following their intellectual curiosity, solving practical problems, and taking risks to learn and grow.

 2. Take One Small Class, Every Semester

 According to Professor Richard Light of the Harvard Graduate School of Education, students who took one small class, defined as less than 16 students, had a higher level of engagement and worked harder.

 3. Engage With Faculty Early and Often

 Every study seemed to confirm that students who engaged with faculty in venues outside the classroom had better educational outcomes.
 The studies concluded that more contact with faculty was always better for most students.

 4. Don’t Just Look to Get Requirements Completed

 It is tempting freshman year to look at the graduation requirements list and try to knock off a substantial portion of their freshman year.
 Professor Light suggests being careful with this strategy because when the sophomore year begins, these students have little idea of what subject matter genuinely interests them.

 When talking with freshmen, I stress this point especially heavily.
 I urge them not to choose a series of extensive, introductory courses during freshmen year.

 5. This is Not High School, Work in Groups